-The University grants the Master of Business Administration (MBA), the Master of Education (M.Ed.), the Bachelor of Arts (BA), the Bachelor of Science (BS), the Bachelor of Science in Nursing (BSN), the Associate of Applied Science (AAS), and the Associate of Arts (AA) degrees.
+The University grants the following Graduate degrees: Master of Business Administration (MBA), Master of Education (M.Ed.), Master of Nursing (MSN), Master of Science in Strategic Leadership (MSSL) and Master of Arts in Theology and Apologetics (MTA).

 ENROLLMENT

 More than 1200 students from across the United States and around the world are currently enrolled.